Domestic violence survivors share horror tales: 'It could happen to anyone'

 "Really great neighbours who came after that, they tackled him, grabbed the lighter off him and held him until the police came."

 Erin said Bill claimed he didn't know anyone was in the house and he was eventually charged with burglary.
-Erin says Bill still messages and threatens her.
+Erin has a protection order which she says hasn't stopped Bill from messaging and threatening her.

 "He knows where I live.
 Half the time I don't report it.
 What is it going to do?
 It makes him angry because I've reported it again, so reporting it becomes a threat to my safety and my kids' safety."